-The existing trunk/branches/tags directories in the foo codebase will create a foo repository, and bar under subprojects will be a separate bar repository with its own trunk/branches/tags directories.
+The existing trunk/branches/tags directories in the foo codebase creates a foo repository, and bar under subprojects is a separate bar repository with its own trunk/branches/tags directories.

-Although baz under deps doesn’t have trunk/branches directories, we will create it as a separate repository.
+Although baz under deps doesn’t have trunk/branches directories, we create it as a separate repository.

 3. Important notes about migration